hipagesgroup/hyperkops/README.md

 [Hyperopt](https://github.com/hyperopt/hyperopt) allows us to parallelise Bayesian optimisation jobs by distributing the experiments across multiple workers, with state stored and shared through a MongoDB instance.
-If this system is operated on a conventional cluster, where the underlying infrastructure is expected to a longer lived than any optimisation job, if a worker fails through a Python exception the hyperopt-workers emit a shutdown failure message to MongoDB, moving all of the worker's current jobs into a failed state, allowing the [Hyperopt](https://github.com/hyperopt/hyperopt) job to complete.
+If this system is operated on a conventional cluster (where the underlying infrastructure is expected to be stable) is not expected to have hardware failures during any single job's lifetime job, if a worker fails through a Python exception the hyperopt-workers emit a shutdown failure message to MongoDB, moving all of the worker's current jobs into a failed state, allowing the [Hyperopt](https://github.com/hyperopt/hyperopt) job to complete.